 One thing that people certainly enjoy is the food and drink scene here in Cerritos.
 There is always something new opening up, and word spreads fast!
 Just this winter while we were here, two restaurants opened right on the beach, and there are two more under construction as I write this.
 You can satisfy any craving, from fresh seafood, to traditional Mexican, pizza, burgers and other tastes of “home” you may miss.
 Many of the restaurants have live music in the evenings with craft cocktails, local craft beer or a good old-fashioned Margarita to enjoy while watching the sun set over the ocean or behind the desert mountains.

-Shaka’s Delicious Wood Cantina – Shaka’s can be a great time, with friendly staff and regulars, a beautiful outdoor area with a campfire area, and regular live music.
+Shaka’s Delicious Wood Cantina – Shaka’s is always a great time, with super friendly staff and regulars, an outdoor area with gorgeous gardens, a campfire area, cornhole and regular live music.
+It’s great for kids who like to run around and explore.
 Their menu has traditional Mexican as well as burgers, beef dip sandwiches and meatball subs for those missing traditional American fare.
 Happy hour is 4-6pm.

-Freesouls – Freesouls is just a good vibe.
+Freesouls –[temporarily closed] Freesouls is just a good vibe.
 With excellent views of the ocean from above, a rooftop pool, and a creative menu with tequila and mezcal-focused cocktails.
 Happy hour 4-6pm.

 Don Nachos Café – The Nachos Supreme are a must, and the Passionfruit Mezcalitas are to die for!
-You must go on a Thursday night and play Loteria, the Mexican form of Bingo that is so much fun!
+You must go on a Wednesday night and play Loteria, the Mexican form of Bingo that is so much fun with the sweetest host, Urbano!
+They often do karaoke as well, so check out their instagram.

 Farmers Markets